SajiJohnMiranda/DoCoreAI/README.md

 ![🐍 Python Compatibility](https://img.shields.io/pypi/pyversions/docoreai)
 ---

 ## 🔥 What is DoCoreAI?
+(All this started as an AI optimization research... read on;)
 DoCoreAI is an AI **intelligence profiler that optimizes prompts dynamically** with intelligence parameters.
-Instead of relying on generic LLM prompts, DoCoreAI customizes intelligence properties (such as reasoning, creativity, and precision) to ensure AI agents generate responses that perfectly align with their roles.
+Instead of relying on generic LLM prompts, DoCoreAI customizes with intelligence properties (such as reasoning, creativity, and precision) to ensure AI agents generate responses that perfectly align with their roles.

 In Simple words - DoCoreAI is an AI intelligence optimizer that dynamically enhances language model (LLM) responses by adjusting reasoning, creativity, precision, and temperature based on the user role.
 This eliminates manual prompt engineering and ensures context-aware, role-specific responses for customer support, data analysis, and creative writing.